Pollinator-Commons/project_template/README.md

   - `styler`: Automatically formats R code according to a consistent style guide to improve readability and maintainability.
   - `lintr`: Analyzes R code to detect potential issues, enforce coding standards, and suggest improvements.
 - A `lintr` and `styler` tutorial, called `style_guide_tutorial.rmd` can be found in the `scripts/utilities/` directory, showing the utility of these packages.

+The `styler` GitHub Repository can be found here: https://github.com/r-lib/styler

+The `lintr` GitHub Repository can be found here: https://github.com/r-lib/lintr

 ### Documentation Tools
 - Use R Markdown or similar tools for documenting analyses that require detailed explanations and results.